QZBrainon/QZBrainon/README.md

 # Welcome to my GitHub!

 Hi!
 I'm Brainon Queiroz, a full-stack WebDev student at **[Trybe](https://www.betrybe.com/)**.
 I was born and raised in Rio de Janeiro, Brazil.
-I'm currently transitioning my carrer from business administration to the tech industry!
+I'm currently transitioning my carrer from business administration to the tech industry.
-I love gaming, technology and strategy topics!
-Feel free to reach out to me anytime to have a chat!
+I love gaming, technology and strategy topics.
+Feel free to reach out to me anytime to have a chat.
 Cheers!